smathys/kafka/PITCHME.md

 * Horizontal scale out without downtime
 * Manage the persistence and replication of message data
 +++
+### Broker
+* Kafka cluster typically consists of multiple brokers to maintain load balance
+* Kafka brokers are stateless ( ZooKeeper is used for maintaining their cluster state)
+* One Kafka broker instance can handle hundreds of thousands of reads and writes per second
+* Each broker can handle TB of messages without performance impact.
+* Kafka broker leader election by ZooKeeper.
++++
 ### Topic
 ![topic](https://kafka.apache.org/0102/images/log_anatomy.png)
 * A partition is a set of segment files of equal sizes